xpilot-project/docs/docs/client.md

 You can also request the controller information using the `.atis` dot command.
 Refer to the section on [Dot Commands](client?id=dot-commands) for details.

 ## Flight Plan
 Flight plans must be filed using the myVATSIM Flight Plan service website.
-If you click the `Flight Plan` button in the client, your default web browser will open to the myVATSIM website.
+If you click the <span class="toolbar-btn">FLIGHT PLAN</span> button in the client, your default web browser will open to the myVATSIM flight plan website.
 If you are not authenticated, you will be asked to enter your VATSIM credentials (ID and Password).

 ## Private Messages
 Occasionally, you may wish to contact other users (pilots or controllers) via private message.
 Or they may contact you via private message.
 When a new private message arrives, a tab will be added with the sender’s callsign, highlighted in yellow.
 When you click on the tab, the message area for that chat will be displayed and the tab text will turn white.
 The first line will show the user’s name.
 If a new message arrives while the tab is not active, the tab will turn yellow again.